Minikube

 MAKESTER__KUBECTL

-binary as determined by Makester.
-Use MAKESTER__KUBECTL
+The path to the kubectl binary as determined by Makester.
+Use MAKESTER__KUBECTL for custom

-commands in your own Makefile
+kubectl commands in your own Makefile.

 Note